RazrFalcon/simplecss/README.md

   In CSS like `* { width: 5px }` you will get a `width` property with a `5px` value as a string.
 - CDO/CDC comments are not supported.
 - Parser is case sensitive.
 All keywords must be lowercase.
-- Rule specifily is not supported.
 - Unicode escape, like `\26`, is not supported.

 ### Features

 - Selector matching support.
+- The rules are sorted by specificity.
 - `!import` parsing support.
 - Has a high-level parsers and low-level, zero-allocation tokenizers.
 - No unsafe.